scaleway/serverless-scaleway-functions/README.md

         MY_VARIABLE: "my-value"
 ```

-Here is an example of the files you should have, the `directory` containing your Dockerfile and scripts is `my-container-directory`.
+Below is an example of the files you should have in your application directory.
+The directory that contains your Dockerfile and scripts is called `my-container-directory`.

 ```
 .